AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/linuxdeploy.rst

 Downloading linuxdeploy
 -----------------------

 Start by downloading linuxdeploy.
-The recommended way to get it is to use the latest continuous AppImage build provided on the `GitHub release page <https://github.com/linuxdeploy/linuxdeploy/releases>`__.
+The recommended way to get it is to use the latest continuous AppImage build provided on its `GitHub release page <https://github.com/linuxdeploy/linuxdeploy/releases>`__.
 After downloading the AppImage, you have to make it executable as usual:

 .. code-block:: shell